The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Fitting the surface density profiles of the GCSs by analytic functions

 Here $r$ stands for actual galactocentric distance and $R$ for the projected galactocentric distance.

 We considered several types of volume density profiles.
 The first was a pure broken power law given by \equ{bpl}.
 Its corresponding surface density profile is given by the equations

 where

 the symbol $_2F_1$ denotes the Gaussian hypergeometric function, and $u_\mathrm{br} = u(\rbr)$.
-This form of surface density profile was used to fit only the datasets that contain a negligible fraction of contaminants, i.e. usually for the GC candidates coming from the ACS catalogs.
+This form of surface density profile was used to fit only the datasets that contain a negligible fraction of contaminants, that is usually for the GC candidates coming from the ACS catalogs.

 For the datasets that contain contaminants, we had to add one more free parameter in the model profile, $\gamma$, that expresses the surface density of contaminants: